skypjack/entt/docs/md/faq.md

 # Introduction

-This is a constantly updated section where I'm trying to put the answers to the most frequently asked questions.<br/>
+This is a constantly updated section where I am trying to put the answers to the most frequently asked questions.<br/>
-If you don't find your answer here, there are two cases: nobody has done it yet or this section needs updating.
+If you do not find your answer here, there are two cases: nobody has done it yet, or this section needs updating.
 In both cases, you can [open a new issue](https://github.com/skypjack/entt/issues/new) or enter either the [gitter channel](https://gitter.im/skypjack/entt) or the